-This Easy Slow Cooker Thai Chicken Noodle Soup makes it easy to enjoy your favorite spicy, aromatic, authentic Thai soup at home!
+This easy Slow Cooker Thai Noodle Soup makes it easy to enjoy your favorite spicy, aromatic, authentic Thai soup at home!

 When I start to feel a cold coming on, the first thing I reach for is a bowl of spicy, hot soup – And usually it’s takeout, because when I’m sick, I have no energy to cook at home.
 But, takeout soup isn’t always the best… I mean, those noodles get mushy pretty darn fast.

 So, this year, I set out to create a Thai Noodle Soup that’s super easy to make at home.
 There’s virtually no chopping involved (except for the garnishes that go on top), no pan searing the chicken before it goes into the crockpot.
 You don’t even need to cook the noodles before they go into the broth!
 They will cook away in the slow cooker for the last half hour.

 How to Make Thai Noodle Soup in the Crockpot

 The key to this slow cooker Thai Chicken Soup starts with the aromatics that we throw into the slow cooker to begin with – Fragrant red curry paste, ginger, cilantro and garlic are processed in a food processor or blender with red pepper, onion and a red chile until a paste forms.
 That gets added to the pot along with some coconut milk, chicken stock and cubed chicken.

 Let it all cook away for 8 hours on low (or 4 hours on high).
 The broth flavors will come together, the chicken will cook through, and then, you’ll dress it up to give it that extra kick of flavor.

 We’re gussying up this Thai Noodle Soup by throwing in some frozen peas and the uncooked rice noodles for the last half hour.
 They just need that quick amount of cooking time and both the peas and noodles will retain their firm texture.